internetsadboy/kickstarter-crawler/README.md

 ### log

-this may tickle your fancy if you like logging stuff setting <code>log:true</code> will generate output like so
+this may tickle your fancy if you like logging stuff<br>
+setting <code>log:true</code> will generate output like so